Release notes for 100.10

 With ArcGIS Runtime 100.10.0, the following Arcade 1.11 functions in popups are now supported:

 Support for all other Arcade 1.11 functions in popups was added at 100.9.0.
-See the Arcade version matrix for more details about Arcade support for the ArcGIS platform.
+See the Arcade version matrix for more details about Arcade support.

 ArcGIS Runtime 100.10 now provides an option to limit viewing and editing access to branch versioned feature services through session types (